cabloy/zova/cabloy-docs/guide/essentials/component/page.md

 ];
 ```

-- path: `counter` is a relative path, and since the page component belongs to the module `test-home`, its absolute path is `/test/home/counter`
+- path: `counter` is a relative path, and since the page component belongs to the module `a-demo`, its absolute path is `/test/home/counter`

 ### Directory